 Mordechay Lash, Yossi Goldstein and Itzhaq Shai

-Archaeological research in the West Bank, 1948-1967:
+Archaeological Research in the West Bank, 1948–1967:

-Management, complexity, and Israeli involvement
+Management, Complexity, and Israeli Involvement

-The outcome of the 1948 war in Palestine resulted not only in the country's partition between the state of Israel and the Kingdom of Jordan but also in the division of its archaeological research.
-The Jordanian Department of Antiquities, which was responsible for administering archaeological research in the West Bank until 1967, prioritized research in the East Bank over research in the West Bank as a function of broader Jordanian government policy.
-The bulk of the research in the West Bank during this period was conducted by foreign institutions and researchers, who were forced to choose between researching in Israel and researching in the Arab countries, including the West Bank.
-Those who chose to research in Israel were denied the ability to simultaneously research and excavate in the West Bank.
-In this way, the choice of the foreign researchers divided them, placing them on the two different sides of the 'Green Line'.
+The outcome of the 1948 war in Palestine resulted not only in the country’s partition between the State of Israel and the Kingdom of Jordan but also in the division of its archaeological research.
+The Jordanian Department of Antiquities, which was responsible for administering archaeological research in the West Bank until 1967, began to prioritize research in the East Bank as a function of broader Jordanian government policy.
+The bulk of the research in the West Bank during this period was conducted by foreign institutions and researchers, who were forced to choose between researching in either Israel or Arab countries; those who chose to research in Israel were denied the ability to simultaneously research and excavate in the West Bank.
+In this way, the choices of the foreign researchers divided them, placing them on different sides of the Green Line.

-The excavations in the West Bank piqued the curiosity of the Israelis, who never ceased trying to acquire information about them and their findings.
-These efforts included secret meetings with foreign researchers, attempts to acquire the Qumran scrolls, and the secret transfer to Israel of a few findings for the sake of secret research.
-For many years, part of their story remained classified in archives.
-It is shared here for the first time.
+Excavations in the West Bank piqued the curiosity of the Israelis, however, and they endeavoured to acquire information about the researchers and their findings.
+These efforts included secret meetings with foreign academics, attempts to acquire the Qumran scrolls, and the secret transfer of artifacts to Israel for private research.
+For many years, most of their studies remained classified in archives; they are shared here for the first time.

 Keywords: Archaeology, Judea and Samaria, West Bank, Dead Sea Scrolls, The Jordanian Department of Antiquities